-And once you’ve added your template, you can use the “Content Template” element to add it back into any layout.
+And once you’ve added your template, you can use the “Templates and Symbols” element to add it back into any layout.

-(Oh, and you now get a search box as well.
-Woop!)
+(Oh, and you get a search box as well.)

-Moving on, another thing I really wanted to see here was the inclusion of global elements — as in Elements that could be edited/styled from a single location.
+Moving on, another thing you want to see here is the inclusion of global elements — as in Elements that could be edited/styled from a single location.

 This is something that some other page builders support, and Divi takes it even further with “Selective Sync”…

 While Thrive Architect didn’t use to have global elements support, they do now, and you can easily use them to enhance landing pages, or even their default landing page templates.